 \section{Abstract}

-How does quantum chaos lead to rapid scrambling of information as well as errors across a system when one introduces perturbations in the dynamics?
+{How does quantum chaos lead to rapid scrambling of information as well as {systematic} errors across a system when one introduces perturbations in the dynamics?
 What are its consequences for the reliability of quantum simulations and quantum information processing?
 We employ continuous measurement quantum tomography as a paradigm to study these questions.
 The measurement record is generated as a sequence of expectation values of a Hermitian observable evolving under repeated application of the Floquet map of the quantum kicked top.
-Interestingly, we find that the reconstruction fidelity initially increases regardless of the degree of chaos or the strength of perturbations in the dynamics.
-For random states, when the measurement record is obtained from a random initial observable, the subsequent drop in the fidelity obtained is inversely correlated to the degree of chaos in the dynamics.
-More importantly, this also gives us an operational interpretation of Loschmidt echo for operators by connecting it to the performance of quantum tomography.
-We define a quantity to capture the scrambling of errors, an out-of-time-ordered correlator (OTOC) between two operators under perturbed and unperturbed system dynamics that serves as a signature of chaos and quantifies the spread of errors.
-Our results demonstrate not only a fundamental link between Loschmidt echo and scrambling of errors, as captured by OTOCs but that such a link can have operational consequences in quantum information processing.
+We construct a quantity to capture the scrambling of {systematic} errors, an out-of-time-ordered correlator (OTOC), that serves as a signature of chaos and quantifies the spread of errors.
+We show that the spread of errors, as quantified by the OTOC, are related to the operator Loschmidt echo (OLE) which is defined as the Hilbert-Schmidt inner product of the operators $\mathcal{O}_n$, and $\mathcal{O'}_n$ generated from repeated application of the Floquet map for ideal (unperturbed) dynamics and the \emph{true} (perturbed) dynamics, respectively.
+This also gives us an operational interpretation of Loschmidt echo for operators by connecting it to the performance of quantum tomography. {We show how our results demonstrate not only a link between LE and scrambling of errors different than previous studies, but that such a link can have operational consequences in quantum information processing.}}